wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries         February 2015

+      number of bits indicated by the SOURCE PREFIX-LENGTH field, padding with 0 bits to pad to the end of the last octet needed.

+   o  A server receiving an ECS option that uses either too few or too
-      SOURCE PREFIX-LENGTH, SHOULD return FORMERR to reject the packet, as a signal to the developer of the software making the request to fix their implementation.
+      many ADDRESS octets, or that has non-zero ADDRESS bits set beyond SOURCE PREFIX-LENGTH, SHOULD return FORMERR to reject the packet, as a signal to the developer of the software making the request to fix their implementation.